Information for asylum seekers and access to NGOs and UNHCR

 Further, they shall be informed in writing and in a language they may reasonably be supposed to understand ‘within a reasonable time not exceeding fifteen days after their claim for asylum has been recorded of the benefits and services that they may be eligible to receive and of the rules and procedures with which they must comply relating to them.’

 The Home Office is also required to provide information on non-governmental organisations and persons that provide legal assistance to asylum applicants and which may be able to help or provide information on available benefits and services.[2]
-The charity Migrant Help provides a service, under a contract with the Home Office.
-This contract was renewed in January 2019, initially for four years but with a possible extension for a total of ten.[3]
+The Home Office has contracted with charity Migrant Help to provide those services to everyone in the asylum system, mainly via a free telephone helpline, as well as some face to face services.[3]
+This contract was renewed in January 2019,until 31 August 2029.[4]

-Information on the asylum process is given in the initial accommodation centres, both in person and by video presentation.
-Information is also available about the asylum process on the Migrant Help website.[4]
+Information on the asylum process is given by Migrant Help in the initial accommodation centres, both in person and by video presentation.
+Information is also available about the asylum process on the Migrant Help website.[5]
 One-to-one appointments are offered in initial accommodation centres, and at some outreach locations, at which applications for support can be made, and asylum seekers can make appointments with legal representatives.
-However, these are limited.
+However, these are limited;[6] the service is resources to provide advice primarily through a phone line and web-chat and specifically mentions on its website that it is unable to provide legal advice but would provide a list of legal representatives on request.

 [1] Para 357A Immigration Rules Part 11B.